 Legal advice and representation

-This section looks at legal representation.
-A trafficked person with immigration issues will need specialist legal advice and support throughout the trafficking and immigration application processes.
+A trafficked person with immigration issues will need specialist legal advice, representation and support throughout the trafficking and immigration application processes.
 These processes are governed by laws and policies which are complex.
 Trafficking cases are also factually complex.
-A suitable immigration lawyer or adviser will have experience of helping their clients through these processes and can substantially improve the trafficked person’s prospects of success, both in respect of their trafficking decisions and immigration applications.
+And, of course, decison-making isn’t always great.
+A suitable immigration lawyer or adviser will be one that has experience of helping their clients through these processes and can substantially improve the trafficked person’s prospects of success, both in respect of their trafficking decisions and immigration applications.

 We consider here how to find suitable legal advice and representation, and the availability of legal aid (government funding for legal services).